-On July 18, 2013, the Corporation acquired Publications Charron, publisher of La Semaine magazine, and Charron Éditeur Inc. for the amount of \$7,500,000.
-The operations of Publication Charron were folded into the Corporation's Publishing segment, while the operations of Charron Éditeur Inc. were transferred to Sogides Group Inc., a corporation under common control, for the amount of \$300,000.
+On July 18, 2013, the Corporation acquired Charron, publisher of La Semaine magazine, and Charron Éditeur Inc. for the amount of \$7,500,000.
+The operations of Publication Charron were folded into the Corporation's Publishing segment (now the Magazines segment), while the operations of Charron Éditeur Inc. were transferred to Sogides Group Inc., a corporation under common control, for the amount of \$300,000.